The Urban Experience: An Interdisciplinary Policy Perspective

 Author Information

-Barry Bluestone is the Russell B. and Andree B. Stearns Trustee Professor Emeritus of Political Economy; Founding Director of the Dukakis Center; Founding Dean of the School of Public Policy and Urban Affairs at Northeastern University.
+Barry Bluestone is the Russell B. and Andree B. Stearns Trustee Professor Emeritus of Political Economy; Founding Director of the Dukakis Center; and Founding Dean of the School of Public Policy and Urban Affairs at Northeastern University.
 Mary Huff Stevenson is a Professor of Economics Emerita at the University of Massachusetts Boston.
 Russell E. Williams is an Associate Professor of Economics at Wheaton College.

 Tab Content 6